Ego is the Single Greatest Cause of Unsuccessful Dealership Acquisitions

 The ego flaw comes to light when the prospective target store’s historic performance is not seriously weighed.
 Where the operational, geographic and personnel factors of the store have not been fully considered.
 The simple belief that a new dealer can run a store better than an established successful operator is where many acquisitions fail.

-Always focus on the fundamental of the acquisition and don’t allow ego or prior successes be the leading profitability driver in the new acquisition projection model.
+Always focus on the fundamentals of the acquisition and don’t allow ego or prior successes be the leading profitability driver in the new acquisition projection model.